 Who sits on the IRB?

 The IRB is an independent voluntary committee, appointed by the Academic Dean, made up of faculty members and members of the community who have no direct ties to the Seminary.
 Some of the IRB members are experienced and directly involved in human subject research; others are not and are recruited to bring other types of knowledge and experience to IRB deliberations.
-The current membership of the IRB is available here.

 What is the jurisdiction of the IRB?